-- Axiom Space, Inc. announced the signing of an order with NASA for the first private crew visit to the ISS in early 2022.
-The Axiom Mission (Ax-1) - will carry four crew members for an eight-day stay on station.
+- Axiom Space, Inc. announced the signing of an order with NASA for the first private crew visit - to the ISS in early 2022.
+The Axiom Mission (Ax-1) will carry four crew members for an eight-day stay on station.
 The ISS National Lab has sponsored more than 30 payloads tied to the Ax-1 mission. - Felix & Paul Studios won an Outstanding Interactive Program Emmy at the 73rd Annual Emmy Awards for its virtual reality (VR) series "Space Explorers: The ISS Experience," produced in collaboration with TIME.
 The series-which is being filmed onboard the space station through a project sponsored by the ISS National Lab-uses special VR cameras designed to operate in microgravity to capture what it is like to live and work in space.
-Episode 1 of the series also won two Webby Awards. - Nanoracks launched the first commercially funded airlock to the ISS: the Bishop Airlock, which provides five times the current volume to move items in and out of the ISS. - Using the Nanoracks CubeSat Deployer, the company launched its 20th CubeSat mission from the ISS.
+Episode 1 of the series also won two Webby Awards. - Nanoracks launched the first commercially funded airlock to the ISS: the Bishop Airlock, which provides five times the current volume to move items in and out of the ISS.

-"The ISS National Lab is a one-of-a-kind asset, providing access to the ISS that isn't available anywhere else and enabling Axiom to test and validate new commercial applications for microgravity ahead of launching its own space station.
+"The ISS National Lab is a one-of-akind asset, providing access to the ISS that isn't available anywhere else and enabling Axiom to test and validate new commercial applications for microgravity ahead of launching its own space station.
 Leveraging this access allows us to develop sustainable and scalable commercial demand for low Earth orbit, which will drive new economic activity that benefits every human, everywhere."